-Last updated on February 19th, 2024 at 08:28 pm
+Last updated on September 3rd, 2024 at 06:54 pm

 The first halogen bulbs were introduced in 1959.
 Since their invention, these bulbs play a significant role in the lighting industry.
+It was General Electric that patented the commercially available halogen lamps.

-• Tungsten halogen lamp
+- Tungsten halogen lamp

-• Quartz iodine lamp
+- Quartz iodine lamp

-• Quartz halogen lamp
+- Quartz halogen lamp

 Ideally, their design consist of inert gas, tungsten filament, and transparent envelope.